cmsplt/PLTPaperPlots/README.md

 * Fig. 3 (schematic of PLT readout channels): DrawPLTReadoutChannels.C, a script I created for the paper to improve on the original version (which was just created in PowerPoint)

-* Fig. 6 (accidental rates vs. SBIL): PlotAccidentalRatesPaper.C, originally derived from PLTOffline/AccidentalStudies/PlotAccidentalRatesAllScans.C, which uses the data in AccidentalData/.
+* Fig. 6 (accidental rates vs. SBIL): AccidentalRates/PlotAccidentalRatesPaper.C, originally derived from PLTOffline/AccidentalStudies/PlotAccidentalRatesAllScans.C, which uses the data in AccidentalRates/AccidentalData/.
 The 2015 data was originally also in PLTOfflineAccidentalStudies, while I had to pull the 2016 data from Joe's directory in /home/jheidema/PLTOffline/AccidentalStudies on pltoffline (this should really be committed at some point).
 I modified the script so it can run on either 2015 or 2016 depending on the argument; use .x PlotAccidentalRatesPaper.C(0) for 2015 and (1) for 2016.

 * Fig. 11 (track luminosity comparison for one fill): TrackLumi/PlotTrackLumiFillPaper.C, originally derived from PLTOffline/TrackLumi2020/PlotTrackLumiFill.C, which uses the data in TrackLumi/TrackLumiData/ for fill 5019, also originally from that directory.